Jump to:

 If you want to make your teased hair match the style that well represents you, consider the following tips:

-- Concentrate on the crown and roots: If you pay all your attention to the crown and roost, ensure that you get just the right amount of volume in your teased hair.
-It works for all hair textures, so it’s easy to follow.
+• Concentrate on the crown and roots: Pay attention to the crown and roots; this will ensure that you get just the right amount of volume in your teased hair in all the right places.

-- Use a boar bristle brush or a rattail comb: A boar bristle brush performs better than a comb.
-Stylists recommend it because the meetings are gentle in hair.
+• Use a boar bristle brush or a rattail comb: A boar bristle brush performs better than a comb.
+Stylists recommend it because the bristles are gentle on the hair.
 Rattail combs are also relatively safe and easy to use, especially when used properly.

-- Go section by section: You can choose to tease the back portion of your hair or the sides.
+• Go section by section: You can choose to tease the back portion of your hair or the sides.
 First, grab about half an inch wide of hair for teasing.
-Then, proceed to backcomb hair from about 4 inches from the crown.
+Then, proceed to backcomb hair from about three or four inches from the crown.
 Comb every section of your hair about three to four times.
 Then, lay it down before moving to another area.
 Finish with some hair spray.

-- Look for products that enhance the effect.
-Although you can’t use conditioner on hair meant for teasing, you can still use shampoo.
+• Look for products that enhance the effect.
+Although you can’t use conditioner on hair that you want to tease, you can still use shampoo.
 Look into getting a volumizing shampoo.
-Such shampoo properties will add to the volume of your hair, like the name suggests, while protecting it.
+These shampoos have properties that will add volume to your hair, like the name suggests, while protecting it.
 Besides shampoo, there’s also spray that helps your hair hold in position.
 The spray is essential if you want your hair to maintain its newly gained volume as well.

 Learning how to tease is easy, especially when you understand the kind of hair you have.
 It involves straightforward steps that anyone can follow.
 If you don’t get it right the first time, it’s better to keep trying until you know how to do it.